wanelo/wanelo.github.io/_drafts/2016-02-03-decoupling-distributed-ruby-applications-with-rabbitmq.md

 ### Changing queue properties

-Once you define a queue in RabbitMQ, you're stuck with it's properties.
+Once you define a queue in RabbitMQ, you're stuck with its properties.
 Want a durable queue, but forgot to set it on queue creation?
 Unfortunately, that queue is permanently non-durable, even if you've already changed your code and everything now appears to be working.
 The only way forward is to create a new, durable queue, and delete the old queue.

 ### Renaming queues